 What happens if I miss a dose?

-Since diphenhydramine is used when needed, you may not be on a dosing schedule.
-If you are on a schedule, use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Since Diphedryl is used when needed, you may not be on a dosing schedule.
+Skip any missed dose if it's almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of diphenhydramine can be fatal.

 Overdose symptoms may include vomiting, confusion, severe drowsiness, ringing in your ears, no urination, very dry eyes and mouth, dilated pupils, fast heartbeats, tremor, agitation, hallucinations, or seizure.

 Avoid driving or hazardous activity until you know how Diphedryl will affect you.
 Your reactions could be impaired.

 Drinking alcohol can increase certain side effects of diphenhydramine.

 Ask a doctor or pharmacist before using any other medicine that may contain Diphedryl.
 This includes medicines for sleep, cold/allergy symptoms, or anti-itch medicine used on the skin.
 Using too much this medicine may lead to a fatal overdose.